 If the calls persist despite your letter, write down the date and time each time the collector calls.
 Also, make a note if the collector breaks any of the other rules listed above.
 This will be crucial information when you file a complaint with the CFPB.

 If a creditor or collector violates your rights, you may be able to take a chunk out of your debt by filing a legal case.
-Assuming you win the case, your collector generally gets saddled with your legal fees — plus an extra $1000 or more.
+Assuming you get a court judgment in your favor, your collector generally gets saddled with your legal fees — plus an extra $1000 or more.

 On top of $1,000 for the violation, some plaintiffs also get money for emotional damages.
-To get this additional cash, you’ll need to demonstrate how your collector’s violations of your rights harmed you.
+To get this additional cash, you’ll need to give examples of how your collector’s violations harmed you.
 This “harm” could be anything from lost sleep to lost appetite — anything that shows evidence of emotional distress.

 Of course, this only applies if you can prove that the collector violated your rights.
 That’s why it’s so important that you keep a log of all incoming calls and other attempts at contact.

 Many attorneys specialize in fighting bad debt collection practices, so look for a law firm with experience with debt-related cases.